High Plains Aquifer Water-Level Monitoring Study

 U.S. Geological Survey

-Regional variability in water-level change in the High Plains aquifer underlying parts of South Dakota, Wyoming, Nebraska, Colorado, Kansas, New Mexico, Oklahoma, and Texas result from large regional differences in climate, land use, and ground-water withdrawals for irrigation.
-From the beginning of significant development of the High Plains aquifer for irrigation to 1980, substantial water-level declines have occurred in several areas.
+Regional variability in water-level change in the High Plains aquifer underlying parts of South Dakota, Wyoming, Nebraska, Colorado, Kansas, New Mexico, Oklahoma, and Texas results from large regional differences in climate, land use, and ground-water withdrawals for irrigation.
+From the beginning of significant development of the High Plains aquifer for irrigation (1940) to 1980, substantial water-level declines have occurred in several areas.
 The estimated average area-weighted water-level decline from predevelopment to 1980 for the High Plains was 9.9 feet, an average annual decline of about 0.25 foot.
-These declines exceeded 100 feet in some parts of the Central and Southern High Plains.
-Declines were much smaller and less extensive in the Northern High Plains as a result of later irrigation development.
+Declines exceeded 100 feet in some parts of the Central and Southern High Plains.
+Declines were much smaller and less extensive in the Northern High Plains, largely as a result of later irrigation development.

 Since 1980, water levels in those areas of large declines in the Central and Southern High Plains have continued to decline, but at a much slower annual rate.
-The estimated average area-weighted water-level decline from 1980 to 1991 for the entire High Plains was 1.41 feet, an average annual decline of about 0.13 foot.
-The relatively small decline since 1980, in relation to the declines prior to 1980, is associated with a decrease in ground-water application for irrigated agriculture and greater than normal precipitation.
-Water-conserving practices and technology, in addition to reductions in irrigated acreages, contributed to the decrease in ground-water withdrawals for irrigation.
+The estimated average area-weighted water-level decline from 1980 to 1993 for the entire High Plains was 2.09 feet, which is an average annual decline of about 0.16 foot.
+The slower rate of decline since 1980, in relation to the rates prior to 1980, is associated partly with above-normal precipitation and a decrease in the average ground-water application rates for irrigated agriculture.
+Water-conserving practices and technology, in addition to reductions in irrigated acreages in areas of large consumptive irrigation requirements, contributed to the decrease in ground-water withdrawals for irrigation.

 Water-level declines exceeding 20 feet since 1980, however, are widespread in parts of southwestern Kansas, east-central New Mexico, and the Oklahoma and Texas Panhandles.
-Widespread declines of 10 to 20 feet and exceeding 20 feet in smaller areas occurred in northeastern Colorado, northwestern Kansas, southwestern Nebraska, and the Nebraska Panhandle from 1980 to 1991.
-Water-level rises exceeding 20 feet occurred in the extreme Southern High Plains in Texas where precipitation was much greater than normal from 1980 to 1991.
-Widespread water-level rises from 5 to 20 feet occurred in eastern Nebraska during the same period in association with greater than normal precipitation.
+Widespread declines of 10 to 20 feet and exceeding 20 feet in smaller areas occurred in northeastern Colorado, northwestern Kansas, southwestern Nebraska, and the Nebraska Panhandle from 1980 to 1993.
+Water-level rises exceeding 20 feet occurred in the extreme Southern High Plains in Texas where precipitation was much greater than normal from 1981-92.
+Widespread water-level rises of 10 to 20 feet occurred in southeastern and southcentral Nebraska during the same period in association with above-normal precipitation.

 To obtain a copy of this report, please contact: